 You have worked hard your entire life, saved up a bit of a nest egg, and now you are ready to enjoy it.
 That means retirement is coming, and along with that comes the important decision about where you would like to live out your golden years.
 There are so many options whether you’re relocating a few cities away or across the country.

 What’s important is to start getting an idea of what your ideal retirement community should include.
 Here’s a quick list of popular retirement spots within Southern California and across the country to give you a start.
+Even if you’re looking to sell your current home and purchase across the country, First Team can help thanks to our robust Relocation Department.

 Southern California real estate is expensive, but you can find great communities hidden within for a much smaller price tag.
 According to Trendgraphix, the average sold price for real estate in Orange, Los Angeles, Riverside and San Bernardino Counties is $615,000.